 Don’t Set the Food on Fire

-Today America celebrates Memorial Day, the day we honor all the soldiers who protect our country.
-As we do for many celebrations, we spend the day eating.
-Memorial Day kicks off barbecuing season.
+On Memorial Day America honors all the soldiers who protect our country.
+For some reason, we spend the day eating – in this case, barbecuing.
 It’s the dads’ big chance to prove they can cook something, and to pretend they set the food on fire on purpose.
-But running the grill is a lot of pressure.
-Not all foods cook for the same amount of time, nor do they take up the same amount of space on the rack.
-Plus some people want their burger “rare” (lightly cooked) or really “well done” (cooked to a crisp).
-It’s a giant, flame-throwing juggling act, so the chef had better know how to count.
+But it’s a tough job: not all foods cook for the same amount of time, plus some people want their burger “rare” (lightly cooked) while others want “well done” (cooked to a crisp).
+So the chef had better know how to count.

 Wee ones: If you’re grilling burgers, hot dogs, fish, and corn on the cob, how many kinds of food are you cooking?